recursively/recursively.github.io/source/_posts/Scrape-Smart-Contract-Sourcecode.md

 ## Get Information By web3

 I used the web3.eth.getCode() method to identify whether an address is a contract or not.
-At first, I synchronize the whole node by adding argument --fast, and I cannot get the bytecode with web3.eth.getCode().
+At first, I synchronized the whole node by adding argument --fast, and I cannot get the bytecode with web3.eth.getCode().
 Maybe something was missing in this way of sync.
 So I deleted the database and added the argument --syncmode:
 ```shell
 geth --rpc --rpcaddr=127.0.0.1 --syncmode=full
 ```
 Then everything works well.
+If you don't want to sync the node into your local disk, you can also choose the public geth node like [infura](https://infura.io/) to use.

 ## Use the Etherscan APIs